Limestones and marls for cement and lime industries

 Decreases – due to:

-- the current verification or resources adjustment, better exploration of deposits and the losses settlement (about 3.65 million tonnes);
+- the current verification or adjustment of resources, the better deposits exploration and the losses settlement (the total drop by 1.38 million tonnes).

-In 2017 the anticipated economic resources of limestones for the lime industry decreased by 40.87 million tonnes.
-The main factors affecting it were:
+In 2019 the anticipated economic resources of limestones for the lime industry decreased by 13.96 million tonnes and the number of deposits have not changed since 2018.
+The main factors affecting the resources changes were:

-- the current verification and the resources recalculation, the exceeding of the current documentation borders by the exploitation and the better deposits exploration – the growth equal about 0.24 million tonnes.
+- the better deposits exploration, the borders correction, the resources reclassification, the exceeding of the current documentation borders by the exploitation and the resources adjustment for the previous year – the total growth by 5.74 million tonnes;

 Limestones and marls for the cement industry deposits are presented on the map.

-The anticipated economic resources of exploited deposits (deposits of operating mines and deposits exploited temporarily) account for 33.5% of total resources documented for the cement industry and 32.2% of total resources for the lime industry.
+The anticipated economic resources of exploited deposits (deposits of operating mines and deposits exploited temporarily) account for 34.2% of the total resources documented for the cement industry and 38.3% of the total resources for the lime industry.

-The mining of discussed raw materials is concentrated in the area of 3 Voivodeships: - Świętokrzyskie which accounts for 47.7% of domestic output of limestones and marls for the cement and lime industries, Opolskie with the share of 17.9% and Kujawsko-Pomorskie (15.3%).
-The exploitation of both raw materials amounted in 2017 to 43.28 million tonnes and increased by 0.97 million tonnes in comparison with the previous year.
-It was mainly the result of the production growth for limestones for the lime industry (by 0.63 million tonnes), whereas the production of raw material for the cement industry increased by 0.34 million tonnes.
-The growth of limestones and marls for the lime industry production was recorded in Lubelskie (by 11%), Świętokrzyskie (by 5%), and Kujawsko-Pomorskie (by 2%) Voivodeships.
-In the areas of other voivodeships there were the exploitation drops (Dolnośląskie – by 55%, Opolskie – by 9%, Śląskie – by 6% and Łódzkie – by 1%).
-In the case of limestones and marls for the cement industry, the significant output growth was recorded in Opolskie (by 9%) and Świętokrzyskie (by 5%) Voivodeships – other voivodeships were characterized by the output decreases.
+The rock mining of discussed raw materials is concentrated in the area of 3 Voivodeships: - Świętokrzyskie which accounts for 46.8% of the domestic output of limestones and marls for the cement and lime industries, Opolskie with the share of 20.7% and Kujawsko-Pomorskie (15.6%).
+The exploitation of both raw materials amounted in 2019 to 47.45 million tonnes and increased by 0.46 million tonnes in comparison with the previous year.
+It was mainly the result of the output growth of limestones for the lime industry by 0.49 million tonnes, whereas the production of raw material for the cement industry dropped by 0.03 million tonnes in the relation to the previous year.
+The most significant growth of limestones and marls for the cement industry output was recorded on the area of the following Voivodeships: Opolskie (the growth by 0.25 milion tonnes), Świętokrzyskie (the growth by 0.15 million tonnes) and Małopolskie (the growth by 0.09 million tonnes).
+For the remaining Voivodeships (Łódzkie and Mazowieckie) the output growth was minor, whereas for Dolnośląskie and Lubelskie Voivodeships there were the output drops.
+In the case of limestones and marls for the cement industry, the exploitation grew within the area of the following Voivodeships: Łódzkie (the growth by 0.46 million tonnes), Świętokrzyskie (the growth by 0.28 million tonnes) and Dolnośląskie (the growth by 0.05 million tonnes) – the remaining Voivodeships i.e. Kujawsko-Pomorskie, Lubelskie, Opolskie and Śląskie were characterized by the output decreases (by 0.82 million tonnes in total).

 Table 1 shows resources and the current state of the exploration and development of limestone and marls deposits explored for the needs of the cement industry and Table 2 for the lime industry.

-In a couple of deposits: Bratkowszczyzna, Bukowa, Gliniany-Stróża, Górażdże, Kodrąb-Dmenin, Krasocin, Strzelce Opolskie I and Tarnów Opolski-Wschód) both types of raw material occur – limestones and marls for cement industry and limestones for lime industry.
+In a couple of deposits: Bratkowszczyzna, Bukowa, Gliniany-Stróża, Górażdże, Kodrąb-Dmenin, Krasocin, Strzelce Opolskie I and Tarnów Opolski-Wschód both types of the raw material occur – limestones and marls for cement industry and limestones for lime industry.

 Prepared by: Dariusz Brzeziński